curusarn/ctu-fit-mi-paa/knapsack-problem/README.md

 I'm incrementing a counter in each step and I'm using bitwise representation of this counter to calculate next item to add or remove.

 ### Branch & bound
-Imagine the state space of all possible solutions as a binary tree where each leaf represents one solution an each inner node represents a set of solutions.
+Imagine the state space of all possible solutions as a binary tree where each leaf represents one solution and each inner node represents a set of solutions.

 First I sort the items by their price.
-Then I precompute the maxumum price gain that can be achieved in each level of the tree (state space).
+Then I precompute the maximal price gain that can be achieved in each level of the tree (state space).
 I use **recursion** to explore the state space.
-I prune the branches that won't contain optimal solution. (one of following is true):
+I prune the branches that cannot contain optimal solution. (one of following is true):
 - Current weight is greater than knapsack capacity.
-- Current price plus maximum price gain is less than price of already discovered solution.
+- Current price plus maximal price gain is less than price of already discovered solution.

 ### Price-per-weight heuristic
 First I sort the items by their price per weight.